 Tampa, Florida is not one of the biggest convention markets by a long shot, but it’s one of the most pleasant.
 That’s because it looks like the photo above more days than not, with this Sail Pavilion bar right on the bay outside where you just had your meetings.
-To the left is the Marriott, across the bridge is a Westin on an island, and an Embassy Suites is connected by walkway.
+To the left is the Marriott and a JW Marriott, across the bridge is a Westin on an island, and an Embassy Suites is connected by a walkway.

-Several other chain brands are a short walk away, including the Sheraton right down the pedestrian Riverwalk going along a river for miles.
-If you stay on that you’ll hit the Armature Works, where there’s a European-style upscale food court and outdoor sitting areas.
+Several other chain brands are a short walk away from the Tampa Convention Center, including the Sheraton and Aloft hotels right down the pedestrian Riverwalk going along a river for miles.
+If you keep walking on that you’ll hit the Armature Works, where there’s a European-style upscale food court and outdoor sitting areas.

-Sometimes there’s a strange mix of people milling around from one week to the next, like military contractors, then weight loss multi-level marketers, then even the Republican Convention the year Mitt Romney lost to Obama.
+Sometimes there’s a strange mix of people milling around from one week to the next, like military contractors, then weight loss multi-level marketers, and the city even hosted the Republican Convention the year Mitt Romney got nominated and lost to Obama.